oslabs-beta/Opal/README.md

 Set CLIENT_ID equal to the outputted appId.

-Set CLIENT_SERCRET equal to the outputted password.
+Set CLIENT_SECRET equal to the outputted password.

 Set TENANT_ID equal to the outputted tenant.